2022 Disneyland Planning Guide

 Southern California BEYOND Disneyland

 Universal Studios Hollywood Trip Planning Guide – In just a few years, USH has transformed and improved dramatically.
-The opening of the Wizarding World of Harry Potter was the ‘big’ thing, but many other additions have made this a great park.
+The opening of the Wizarding World of Harry Potter was what really put the park on the map as a vacation destination, but many other additions have made this a great park in the last few years.
 Our favorite new attraction is Secret Life of Pets: Off the Leash, a new family-friendly dark ride.
 (Read our review of it in Universal’s New Dark Ride Rivals Disney’s Best!)
-Next up in 2023 is Super Nintendo World.

-The Studio Tour is our favorite attraction, which is a 45-minute plus tram tour through the working backlot of Universal’s studio.
+Aside from that, the Studio Tour is our favorite attraction, which is a 45-minute plus tram tour through the working backlot of Universal’s studio.
 If you are only interested in this Studio Tour, you might broaden your potential options beyond just USH, and also consider the Warner Brothers Studio Tour and Sony Pictures Studio Tour as alternatives.

 Guide to Knott’s Berry Farm – An Orange County institution that proudly proclaims itself as “America’s 1st Theme Park.”
 Really, Knott’s is a tale of two theme parks.
 It has modern roller coasters and other fare for thrill-seekers.
 Thematically, this leaves a lot to be desired.